 - Nutritional deficiencies (especially iron, vitamin D, vitamin A, or protein)

 - Blood loss (resulting in iron deficiency anemia)

-- Medications (including anticoagulants, anticonvulsants, anti-thyroid medication,
+- Medications (including anticoagulants, anticonvulsants, anti-thyroid medication, and hormone therapy)

 - Excess traction to the hair during styling (e.g., braiding, tight ponytails)

 - Chronic illness